osrf/ros2multirobotbook/src/ros2_tools_resources.md

 website similar to StackOverflow.
 Once you register for Answers you can ask or answer any ROS-related question.
 Be aware that asking a question well can be difficult.
 You should include as much information as possible to help others answer your question.
-This means you should include the ROS version, any debugging or stack trace information you have, and the offending source code.
+This means you should include the ROS version, platform version, any debugging or stack trace information you have, and the offending source code.

 Aside from ROS Answers you should check out both the ROS 2 tutorials and API documentation, and the ROS 1 wiki.
 The ROS 1 wiki can be found at